AutumnSarah/creative-prompt-engineering-drills/13-consultant-sim.md

 **Challenge:** Create system prompts to simulate conversations with different professionals (lawyer, doctor, financial advisor) or character roles while maintaining appropriate expertise boundaries and disclaimers.

 **BONUS CHALLENGE**: Give the role to the LLM and then test it with each of the test prompts.
 Evaluate if it stayed in character and adhered to the instructions and constraints.
+(Hint: you can do this easily inside [google ai studio](https://ai.google.dev/gemini-api/docs/ai-studio-quickstart) by pasting the system prompt into the “system instructions” box and the test prompt into the prompt box.)

 Example: